 Don’t believe everything you hear.

-I’ve written hundreds of stories about holiday travel, from advice on finding a bargain airfare for Christmas to coping with summer travel crowds.
-And I can tell you that the ultimate guide to holiday travel is complicated.
+And I can tell you that the ultimate guide to summer travel is complicated.
 I’ll help you sort it out.

 The upcoming summer holidays — Memorial Day to Labor Day — could be the busiest ever, according to booking numbers and customer surveys.